Railroad ties are mostly made of creosote-treated wood.

 1. Dispose of them in a landfill

-The safest method to throw out leftover railroad ties is to throw them out in a landfill.
+The safest method to get rid of old railroad ties is to throw them out in a landfill.
 Most states have regulated landfills that accept these railroad ties.

 You’ll need to first get in contact with the local landfill and ask if they accept these materials.